 “Anandamide is our bliss neurotransmitter, and it’s also associated with oxytocin [also known as the ‘cuddle hormone’],” says Capano.
 “CBD helps increase the natural neurotransmitters and endorphins that we make on our own that ultimately lead to a better sexual experience.”

-While early research has CBD enthusiasts excited about its potential for health and sexuality, some experts say more studies are needed before any firm conclusions can be drawn.
+While early research has CBD enthusiasts excited about its potential for health and sexuality, some experts say they need more studies before drawing any firm conclusions.

 “CBD is wholly ineffective for sexuality.
 The primary advantage is the lack of intoxication, leading to widespread acceptance [of the compound], even though it is simply a placebo.”